LabibZabaneh/Games/README.md

-# Tic Tac Toe Game
+# Tic Tac Toe and Connect Four Games

-This is a simple Tic Tac Toe game built using Flutter.
+This repository contains two classic board games, Tic Tac Toe and Connect Four, built using Flutter.

 ## Features

+### Tic Tac Toe
 - **Single Player and Multiplayer Modes:** Choose between playing against the computer or with a friend.
 - **Adjustable Difficulty Levels:** In single-player mode, you can select from three difficulty levels: Easy, Medium, and Hard.
 - **Clean and Intuitive User Interface:** The app provides a seamless and enjoyable user experience.

+### Connect Four
+- **Single Player and Multiplayer Modes:** Play against the computer or challenge a friend.
+- **Adjustable Difficulty Levels:** In single-player mode, you can choose from three difficulty levels: Easy, Medium, and Hard.
+- **Classic Gameplay:** Experience the popular game of Connect Four.
+- **Interactive Grid:** Make your moves by tapping on the columns.
+- **Victory Detection:** The app will indicate the winner or a draw.

 ## How to Run